"Spooky" continues to live!

-The Spooky Tesla Spirit Radio and Mrfixitrick are now featured in a PC game called "Tesla".
-Monsters and bats are battled, while helping Mrfixitrick find the seven parts of the Spooky Tesla Spirit Radio.
+The Spooky Tesla Spirit Radio and Mrfixitrick are featured in a PC game called "Tesla".
+The theme is monsters and bats are battled while helping Mrfixitrick find the seven missing parts of the Spooky Tesla Spirit Radio.
 Intriguing background music.
 From GODD Games at: www.goddgames.com/tesla.html

 Have a look at the Crystal Quantum Radio devices of EJ Gold that helped inspire this instructable: http://www.yoyodyneindustries.com/

 "My first observations positively terrified me as there was present in them something mysterious, not to say supernatural, and I was alone in my laboratory at night"

 - Nikola Tesla, 1901 article "Talking With The Planets"

 The Spooky Tesla Spirit Radio is more than just a crystal radio circuit in a jam-jar.
 It's a sound maker that plugs in to a computer, and makes awesome spooky sounds by responding to electromagnetic fields or light sources in real time.

 Athough Tesla used different parts, this radio's basic L-C (Inductor-Capacitor) circuit uses a similar schematic to what Tesla experimented with in his early days.
 The versatile 1N34A crystal germanium diode used here, substitutes for the tricky rotating nickel detectors and sensitive relays, used by Tesla in the late 1800's.

 You can listen to AM broadcasts with this radio, but it was made to have fun with in other ways.
 (Besides, AM radio wasn't exactly what Nikola Tesla was interested in...in fact, he believed it was a waste of energy to transmit and receive Hertzian waves!)